Reading at NRHS

 When they are ready, pupils have access to a broad range of engaging texts which are banded to the appropriate level.

 - If a child is making 5 errors or more per 100 words the text is too hard.

 - If the child is making 3 errors per 100 words the text is likely to be at an instructional level.

 - If a child makes less than 3 errors they are able to read independently.

-In Comprehension lessons, where we teach pupils to demonstrate understanding and meaning, they are taught various reading strategies.
+In Theme lessons, where we teach pupils to demonstrate understanding and meaning, they are taught various reading strategies.
 Retrieving, predicting, inferring, clarifying and summarising are explicitly taught until the pupils have the skills and knowledge to combine these skills to comprehend what they are seeing and reading.
 Pupils are taught talking and writing stems to discuss and explain their ideas.